 By Jasmine Hirsch, July 2025

-The 2023 growing season was long, mild and gentle.
-Winter rains were ample, and yields were normal to slightly below average.
-A cold, late spring opened to a cool and sunny summer with no heat events.
+The 2023 growing season was the coolest and longest in decades.
+A cold, late spring opened to a mild, sunny summer with no heat events.
 The growing season was long and full of opportunities for conversation and dreaming.
-Ripening was long and slow, and harvest was the latest since the 1990s.
+Ripening was slow and even, and harvest was the latest since the 1990s.

 This is our first release of estate Pinot Noirs from 2023.
-While not a tannic vintage, the 2023 East Ridge bucks that trend with notable structure underpinning the classic dark and heady fruit of this vineyard.
-The West Ridge is ethereal, almost fragile, with an intense mineral character and pure red fruit.
-The San Andreas is a showstopper, packed with blackberries and black cherries, with notes of violet and mint.
+While not a tannic vintage, the 2023 East Ridge bucks that trend with an elegant, silky structure underpinning the classic dark and heady fruit of this vineyard.
+The West Ridge is ethereal, almost fragile, with an intense mineral character and bright red fruit.
+The San Andreas is a showstopper, packed with blackberries and sour cherries, with notes of violet and mint.
 All three wines have elevated early complexity, and a savory quality runs throughout.

 Since I became the winemaker at Hirsch in 2019, no vintage has been the same.
-It feels like a great gift to enter every year with a new set of opportunities and challenges.
-I’m happy to be able to bring you a new and never to be repeated expression of our vineyard, from a vintage that is shaping up to be a standout in the modern era.
+It’s a great gift to enter each year with a new set of opportunities and challenges.
+I’m delighted to bring you a new and never-to-be-repeated expression of our vineyard, from a vintage that is shaping up to be a standout in the modern era.

 Warm regards,